FeyAgape/Mobile-Web-Specialist-Lesson-Notes/Angular/angular.md

-# Angular
+# AngularJS is a framework for building dynamic web apps

 AngularJS is a JavaScript web framework aimed to make web apps simple to build and easy to maintain.

 ## Here are steps on how to build an AngularJS app